 Because the average American home maintains a consistent temperature of around 70°F year-round an American home is more than suitable for growing christmas cactus.
 This is what makes this lovely blooming succulent the perfect indoor plant.

 To begin growing christmas cactus you need to get the fundamentals correct.
 This starts with the soil.

-What is the best soil for christmas cactus?
+The best soil for christmas cactus

 Cacti soil or a succulent potting mix is best for christmas cactus.
 These soil mixtures are formulated in a way that avoids very high nutrient content and promotes good water drainage.
 Succulents like christmas cactus absolutely need a soil that drains well as a whole host of problems can ensue when the plant is left to sit in soaked soil.

 It is essential you use a good draining soil for christmas cactus.
 Regular potting mix should never be used on its own.

 If you have regular potting mix at hand, or simply want to mix your own soil, then you can use a regular potting mix as long as you add sand and perlite (or vermiculite) to help with drainage and to reduce the richness of the soil.
 As a general rule-of-thumb aim for a one third mix of all three, i.e. 1/3 potting mix, 1/3 sand and 1/3 perlite or vermiculite.

 See our christmas cactus soil and pot guide for more detailed information.

 Now that you know which type of soil you should be using to grow christmas cactus what type of pots do christmas cactus like?

 Christmas cactus like well draining pots.
 In fact, a pot that has good drainage is essential for a christmas cactus.
 Terracotta pots work exceptionally well with christmas cactus because they sweat out moisture from the soil which not only helps with drainage but it also helps to increase humidity levels around the plant.